The dominance of turbulence over magnetism in the formation of massive star cluster seeds: Methods

 We define rotation-like condensations as those where the velocity gradient direction is more aligned (offsets $<$30$^{\circ}$) with the major axis of the condensation \cite{1997ApJ...475..211O}.
 We test and verify that varying the offset limit (but still $<$45$^{\circ}$) does not significantly impact the analysis results.
 Note that infall motions may still exist, but do not dominate in those rotation-like condensations.
 The orientation of the rotation axis ($\theta_{\mathrm{rotation}}$) is inferred by rotating $\theta_{\mathrm{vg}}$ by 90 degrees.
 A similar procedure is applied to the synthetic CH$_3$CN data from the numerical simulations to derive the rotation axis of simulated condensations.

 \textbf{Data Availability}

 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2017.1.00101.S and ADS/JAO.ALMA\#2018.1.00105.S.
 The data are available at \url{https://almascience.nao.ac.jp/aq} by setting the observation code.
 The reduced ALMA data and the simulation data used for this study are available from the corresponding author upon reasonable request.
-The catalog of parameters of the condensations identified in the ALMA dust continuum maps is available under https://doi.org/10.5281/zenodo.18501394.
+The catalog of condensation parameters in the ALMA dust continuum maps, the POLARIS output synthetic images, and an example of the RAMSES output are available under https://doi.org/10.5281/zenodo.19062258.

 \textbf{Code Availability}

 The ALMA data were reduced using CASA version 6.5.5-21, which is available at \url{https://casa.nrao.edu/casa_obtaining.shtml}.
 The source identification package of {\tt astrodendro} is available at \url{http://dendrograms.org/}.
 The source identification package of {\tt getsf} is available at \url{https://irfu.cea.fr/Pisp/alexander.menshchikov/}.
 This research made use of Astropy, a community-developed core Python package for Astronomy \cite{2013A&A...558A..33A}, and Matplotlib, a Python 2D plotting library for Python \cite{2007CSE.....9...90H}.